If you’re looking to optimize your overall health and your athletic performance, you’ve come to the right place.

 Ashwangandha is also known as Indian ginseng.

-It is an adaptagen that helps you regulate your cortisol level, and is often given to patients for help with stress management, fatigue, and anxiety.
+It’s an adaptogen that helps you regulate your cortisol level, and is often given to patients for help with managing fatigue, stress, and anxiety.

-Take it the day before and the day of the race in order to have plenty of energy to see yourelf over the finish line.
+Take it the day before and the day of the race in order to have plenty of energy to see yourself over the finish line.

 3. Carbohydrates